drgcheatsheet/drgcheatsheet/src/content/events.md

 - You can take part in a machine event, even if you are not level 25 with your first character, but you will only gain experience, no overclocks
 - Always start the events, as they give you XP even if you fail them
 - After successfully finishing the event, you can choose between 3 random classes to exchange a “blank matrix core” to receive either a weapon overclock or a cosmetic.
 If the icon below the class has a hammer, it’s a weapon overclock, if it’s a hat, it’s a cosmetic.
+- If you fail or abort the mission, you will keep your claimed overclocks.

 <Ebonite/>